-BUS 550 Employment Discrimination Law
+BUS 550 Employment Law (3).

-- (3).
 Analyzes the employer-employee relationship, employer liability, theories of discrimination, major employment legislation, cases, regulations, and management practices.
-The objective is to recognize and avoid discrimination based on age, sex, color, race, national origin, religion or disability.
-Prerequisites: Completion of all MBA common body of knowledge requirements or acceptance into an ENMU graduate program. - BUS 553 Strategic Management (3).
-A topmanagement view leading to formulation of general policies for the organization; objectives, plans for achievement, organizing administrative personnel to meet objectives, implementation of programs, measurement of results, and re-appraisal of objectives, plans, and action patterns.
-Prerequisite: Final semester standing only.

-BUS 579 Individual Research (1-3).
+The objective is to prepare managers to recognize legal issues regarding the employer-employee relationship in order to avoid potential legal liability.
+Prerequisites: Completion of all MBA common body of knowledge requirements for acceptance into an ENMU graduate program.
+(TBA)

+- BUS 553 Strategic Management (3).
+A top-management view leading to formulation of general policies for the organization; objectives, plans for achievement, organizing administrative personnel to meet objectives, implementation of programs, measurement of results, and re-appraisal of objectives, plans, and action patterns.
+Prerequisite: Final semester standing only. - BUS 579 Individual Research (1-3).
 Independent study.
 (May be repeated for a maximum of 3 cr.)
 Prerequisite: Approval of MBA coordinator required.

-BUS 582 Foundations of Management (1).
+(TBA) - BUS 582 Foundations of Management (1).

-A web-based course providing essential managerial concepts and their application, including leadership, motivation, and production management.
+A web-based course providing essential managerial concepts and their application.
 This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
 Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
 (TBA)